 The IS-run Aamaq news agency said Abu Muhammed al-Adnani was "martyred while surveying the operations to repel the military campaigns in Aleppo".

 His death, if confirmed, would be the latest blow to the group, which has been on the retreat in Syria and Iraq, where it has declared a self-styled Islamic caliphate straddling both countries.

-Earlier this year, he called for massive attacks during Ramadan - a call that translated into the bloodiest Muslim holy month in recent memory.
+Earlier this year, he called for massive attacks during the Muslim holy month of Ramadan.

-The Islamic State group has suffered a string of defeats in recent weeks, including in Aleppo province, where Turkish troops and allied Syrian rebels drove IS out of the border town of Jarablus last week.
+IS has suffered a string of defeats in recent weeks, including in Syria's northern Aleppo province, where Turkish troops and allied Syrian rebels drove the group out of the border town of Jarablus last week.